GCastorAzevedo/Cluster-Analysis-in-High-Dimensions/README.md

 I also give some code implementing the ORCLUS algorithm (depicted in "Finding Generalized Projected Clusters in High Dimensional Spaces").
 This is just a sketch, absolutely non-optimized.
 My plans are to rewrite it on C, allowing some parallel computing enhancements, embedding afterwards into a newly optimized Pyhon package.

 The package is delivered under the name "ClusterValidity.py", and it contains a family of cluster validity measures, again, absolutely non-optimized, designed specially for numpy arrays as inputs, then it contains some wrappers for scikit learn clustering procedures, and finally the ORCLUS "sketch".
-I also give an isolated commented implementation of the ORCLUS.
+I also give an isolated commented implementation of the ORCLUS named "Orclus.py".

 This is just an initial repository, that will be enhanced little by little.